rust-lang-deprecated/failure/book/src/error-errorkind.md

 ```

 With this code set up, you can use the context method from failure to apply
-your ErrorKind to `Result`s from in underlying libraries:
+your ErrorKind to `Result`s from underlying libraries:

 ```rust
 use failure::ResultExt;